-In this document, the Cisco 2851 router is referred to as the router, the module, or the system.
+In this document, the Cisco 2811 and Cisco 2821 routers are referred to as the router, the module, or the system.

 Document Organization

 The Security Policy document is part of the FIPS 140-2 Submission Package.
 In addition to this document, the Submission Package contains: